thejayduck/acerola-0-jam/schedule.md

 ## 9th

 - [ ] Finish Editing #140770 and #000000
-- [ ] List of CG's and expressions
 - [ ] Start Drawing Expressions
 - [ ] Beta Read the Script